 Our past experiences and the memories that go with them affect how we approach present day situations.
 This tool can help you to identify times when beliefs, mindsets, ways of relating, and emotional reaction patterns were set into motion.
 Gain the freedom to respond in new and healthy ways as you deal with each one in prayer.

 Materials:

-Each person will need 1/2 of a poster board (can be folded in the middle) and the smallest post it notes in yellow, pink, blue and green.
+1/2 of a poster board and the smallest post it notes in yellow, pink, blue and green.

 Instructions: